 A CERTIFICATE OF AUTHENTICITY WILL BE SUPPLIED WITH THESE EARRINGS ISSUED BY A REPUTABLE GEMSTONE TRADER BASED IN THE UNITED KINGDOM

-Such a pretty pair of premium quality Sterling silver stud earrings, each earring set with an oval shaped premium quality AA graded tanzanite measuring 5mm x 3mm with a combined weight of 0.47 points.
-The colour of these gemstones are a beautiful violet/blue.
-The earrings are secured with butterfly fasteners and are hand crafted to a high standard and NOT mass machine produced and are brand new and will be delivered to you in a premium quality presentation box.
+Such a pretty pair of premium quality Sterling silver earrings, each earring set with 2 oval shaped tanzanites, each measuring 5mm x 4mm with a combined weight of 0.66 points!
+The colour of these gemstones are a beautiful violet/blue and are accented with white topaz gemstones which have been set into the top of the design which measures approximately 24mm drop x 5mm wide.
+The earrings are secured with hook fasteners.
+The earrings are hand crafted to a high standard and NOT mass machine produced and are brand new and will be delivered to you in a premium quality presentation box.
 Most importantly, the earrings you see in our photos and video are the earrings you will receive and are not part of a bulk lot which some retailers display on their websites!
 We are sure that whoever decides to buy these earrings will be thrilled with their purchase.

 If you are not 100% satisfied with your purchase we will gladly accept returns & offer a full refund but we are sure you will adore these earrings.
 If you have any questions, please do not hesitate to contact us.